 5.1 Recommendations

 In the future, we recommend setting the SONAR unit up earlier in the year, before the steelhead start moving into the Dungeness.
-Even in 2021, when the SONAR was deployed starting February 1, there was still one steelhead detected on that date, suggesting the run may begin sooner than that.
-If the SONAR is deployed earlier, then we would also recommend that the species composition sampling begin at the same point in the year that the SONAR is deployed, to ensure that we can identify when steelhead (as opposed to other species) are moving in the Dungeness.
-After a few years of deploying quite early, we may begin to move that deployment date later with a firmer understanding of when the run starts.
+Even in 2021, when the SONAR was deployed starting February 1, still one steelhead was detected on that date, suggesting the run may begin even earlier than that.
+If the SONAR is deployed earlier in this way, then we would also recommend that the species composition sampling begin at the same point in the year alongside it, to ensure that we can identify when steelhead (as opposed to other species) are moving in the Dungeness.
+After a few years of deploying quite early, we may then begin to move that deployment date later with a firmer understanding of when the run starts in hand.

 We also recommend investigating the use of image recognition software and machine learning processing to help automate the review of SONAR images.
-Technicians are required to spend a substantial amount of time reviewing SONAR video, and if that could be reduced it would have multiple benefits.
-First, cutting hours of tedious review time could potentially be cost-effective, and make the data available for analysis sooner.
-Second, it would make the counts more reproducible and less subject to an individual observer’s skill and experience.
-Finally, by automating the review process there would no longer be a need to selectively choose which periods to review (e.g. first 30 minutes of every hour).
-Instead, counts could be obtained for the entire period the SONAR is deployed, reducing the reliance on estimates for periods with missing data.
+Using current methods, technicians must spend a substantial amount of time reviewing SONAR video, and multiple benefits would result from that number being reduced.
+First, cutting hours of tedious review time could potentially prove more cost-effective and make the data available for analysis more readily.
+Second, it would render the counts more reproducible and less subject to an individual observer’s skill and experience.
+Finally, by automating the review process, it would no longer be necessary to selectively choose which periods to review (e.g. first 30 minutes of every hour).
+Instead, counts could be obtained for the entire period the SONAR is deployed, reducing the reliance on estimates to fill in periods with missing data.

-Additionally, we recommend considering study design changes to the species composition sampling to answer the questions we have with these data.
-We could consider constraining the species composition sampling closer to the SONAR site to attempt to capture only fish actively migrating, and not fish that are holding.
-We also recommend testing whether time of day affects the species composition by doing some sampling sets in the late afternoon and evening.
+Additionally, we recommend considering changes to the species composition sampling portion of the study design to answer the questions we have regarding these data.
+More concretely, we could consider constraining the species composition sampling closer to the SONAR site to attempt to capture only fish actively migrating, and not fish that are holding.
+We also recommend testing whether time of day affects the species composition by conducting some sampling sets in the late afternoon and evening.

 6 Acknowledgements